-The Master of Telecommunications and Software Engineering (MTSE-CS) is a course-only degree program that prepares students for professional practice in telecommunications and information technologies.
-The program, jointly offered by the Department of Computer Science (CS), can be completed in 1.5 years of full-time study.
+The Master of Telecommunications and Software Engineering (MTSE-CS) is a course-only degree program that prepares you for professional practice in telecommunications and information technologies.
+The program, jointly offered by the Department of Electrical and Computer Engineering (ECE) and the Department of Computer Science (CS), can be completed in 1.5 years of full-time study.

 Prerequisite Undergraduate Coursework

-A person holding a Bachelor of Science in Electrical Engineering, Computer Engineering, or Computer Science has the necessary broad background to undertake the MTSE-CS program.
-Students interested in the program who do not have such a Bachelor's degree should contact a departmental advisor before applying.
-Admission to this program requires satisfying admission requirements in both the CS and ECE departments.
+Anyone holding a Bachelor of Science in Electrical Engineering, Computer Engineering, or Computer Science has the necessary broad background to undertake the MTSE-CS program.
+If you are interested in the program, but do not have such a bachelor's degree, you should contact a departmental advisor before applying.
+Candidates must satisfy admission requirements in both the CS and ECE departments.

-A student without adequate background in specific areas is required to demonstrate proficiency in prerequisite courses; an abbreviated list is given below.
-Specific proficiency courses will be detailed for each student at the time of admission to the MTSE-CS program.
-Proficiency in a course may be demonstrated by completing the course with a grade of "A" or "B" or by achieving a grade of "A" or "B" in a proficiency examination administered by the ECE or the CS department.
-Students should contact a departmental adviser for more details on prerequisites and proficiency requirements.
+You will be required to demonstrate proficiency in prerequisite courses if you do not have a computer science, computer engineering, or electrical engineering background.
+An abbreviated list is given below.
+Specific proficiency courses will be detailed to you at the time of admission.
+Proficiency in a course is demonstrated by completing the course with a grade of "A" or "B," or by achieving a grade of "A" or "B" in a proficiency examination administered by the ECE or the CS department.
+Contact a departmental adviser for more details on prerequisites and proficiency requirements.